-The enormous Frankfurt International Airport serves 53 million passengers per year and is one of Europe's busiest airports.
+The enormous Frankfurt International Airport serves about 53 million passengers per year and is one of Europe's busiest airports.
 Acting as a continental hub for several major airlines, the airport offers flights to destinations in Europe, North America, Africa, Asia and Oceania.

 Frankfurt International's modern terminal offers plenty of services and amenities for passengers, including a casino, shower facilities, and family areas.
-The new Shopping Plaza offers many restaurants and luxury shops as well.
+The Shopping Plaza offers many restaurants and luxury shops as well.

-The airport is situated eight miles (13km) south west of the centre of Frankfurt.
+The airport is situated eight miles (13km) southwest of the centre of Frankfurt.